If you’re trying to reach Popular Science, you’ve come to the right place.

 BEST OF WHAT’S NEW

 Here at Popular Science, we love geeking out about breakthrough research and finding compelling science, tech, and DIY angles to mainstream topics.
 We’re authoritative without taking ourselves too seriously (it’s why we’ve stuck around for 150 years), and we like writing about weird animals as much as about the ongoing climate crisis.
 To help us in this quest, PopSci hires interns throughout the year to work with us remotely.
-Please note, all applicants need to have work authorization in the US and be able to work East Coast hours.
+Please note, all applicants need to have work authorization in the US and be available during East Coast hours.

 Deadlines are as follows:

 To apply, please send a one-page cover letter, a resume, and links to three to five writing samples by email to firstname.lastname@example.org with “internship application” in the subject line.
-Make sure to indicate which term/semester you’d like to apply for in the subject line as well.
+Make sure to indicate which term you’d like to apply for in the subject line as well.

 Popular Science is part of Recurrent Ventures, a virtual-first company with offices in New York, Miami, and San Francisco.